||USD100.872bn (World ranking 58, World Bank 2015)

 The economy is fully dollarized, which anchors inflation expectations and largely reduces transfer and currency risk.
 However, it limits monetary policy and the Central Bank cannot act as a lender of last resort.
 Liquidity in the economy depends on external surpluses, foreign investment inflows or increasing debt.
 Thus, albeit broadly sound (comfortable capital ratios and good profitability), the banking system is particularly vulnerable to liquidity shocks.
 In this sense, the Fed’s tapering will impact negatively the national banking system, credit growth and liquidity available in the economy.

 Against the sharp fall in exports, the government has been restricting imports by setting up quotas on foreign goods, raising duties and imposing tariffs.
 Also, a tax on capital outflows has been implemented.
-Despite these measures, the current account deficit is expected to remain around -3% of GDP.
 With limited inflows of both FDI and portfolio investments and less financial support from China, financing the external deficit will be challenging.
-However, foreign debt remains low (18.5% of GDP) since the 2008 voluntary default, but is expected to increase to 35% of GDP by 2017, mainly due to higher public external debt (mostly with China).
+However, foreign debt remains low but is expected to increase to 22% of GDP by 2017, mainly due to higher public external debt (mostly with China).